Type Declarations

 Implement an interface

 A type implements an interface by implementing its methods and fields.
-There is no explicit declaration of intent, no "implements" keyword.

 An interface can have a mut: section.
 Implementing types will need to have a mut receiver, for methods declared in the mut: section of an interface.